slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Managing is delegating.
 Your speed as a manager is the speed of your team.

-> *'Be productive, not cheap.
-Stop dicking around trying to figure stuff out that someone else already knows.'*
+Be productive, not cheap.
+Stop dicking around trying to figure stuff out that someone else already knows.

 > *'If you want to go fast, go alone.
 If you want to go far, go together.' -- African proverb*